Larz60p/TkArgs/README.md

 # TkArgs
 ## Find widgets for arguments/arguments for widgets

-This program can find all attributes for any tkinter widget.
+This program can find all attributes for any tkinter attribute.
 It can also find all widgets for a particular widget.

 Requires: json, Record.py (https://github.com/Larz60p/Python-Record-Structure)